platform9/karpenter-beyond-the-basics/README.md

 ### Testing Cluster Autoscaler and Karpenter

-1. Deploy a sample workload with a toleration of the CAS taint and a nodeSelector that selects the CAS nodes.
+1. Deploy a sample workload with a toleration of the CAS taint and a nodeSelector that selects the CAS nodes, then scale it up to trigger Cluster Autoscaler to increment the autoscaling group.

 ```
 kubectl apply -f lab-1/workload-cas.yaml
+kubectl scale -n cluster-autoscaler lab-1-cas-workload --replicas 3
 ```

-2. Observe the type of node provisioned, the time to provision, and the utilization on the node.
+2. Observe the type of node(s) provisioned, the time to provision, and the utilization on the node.

 ```
 kubectl get nodes -l autoscaler=cas